Sorry, you need to enable JavaScript to visit this website.

 Structure of Decision-making

-The Ministry of Family, Youth and Equal Opportunities cooperates with other central administration bodies for organising and promoting the activities for young people.
+The Ministry of Labour, Family, Youth and Social Solidarity cooperates with other central administration bodies for organising and promoting the activities for young people, continuing the role of the Ministry of Family, Youth and Equal Opportunities.

-The Ministry of Family, Youth and Equal Opportunities was established in January 2022 (as part of the Government installed on 25 November 2021).
-According to the Government Decision on the organisation of the Ministry of Family, Youth and Equal Opportunities, the ministry has the following responsibilities in the field of youth:
+According to the Government Decision on the organisation of the Ministry of Labour, Family, Youth and Social Solidarity, the ministry has the following responsibilities in the field of youth:

 • ensures the implementation of the governmental programme and policies in the field of youth,